legojoshua12/Tanks-Robot/README.md

  - Support for / commands
  - Tests for daily upkeep
  - Bot profile artwork
- - Win game state
+ - Win game state :heavy_check_mark:
- - Handling new game generation after a game is completed in a channel
+ - Handling new game generation after a game is completed in a channel :heavy_check_mark: